andris9/scoreboard/README.md

     npm start

-Open [localhost:1080](http://localhost:1080/) in one window for the admin interface and the [client interface](http://localhost:1080/client) in another windows.
+Open [localhost:1080](http://localhost:1080/) in one window for the admin interface and in another window the [client interface](http://localhost:1080/client).

 ## Modifications